 An image description describes the essential information in an image.
 It is primarily for Blind and visually impaired people to access visuals.

-Image descriptions are also beneficial to people who are colorblind, intellectually or cognitively disabled, and/or generally want more context about a photo.
+Image descriptions are essential for Blind and visually impaired people to access images.
+They are also beneficial to people who are colorblind, people with cognitive or intellectual disabilities, people who want more context about an image, etc.

 This references WCAG criterion 1.1.1 Non-Text Content (Level A).

 Level AAA compliance is considered more difficult to meet because it requires more resources to fulfill.
 It also might encompass conflicting access needs (meaning what is accessible to some might be inaccessible to others).
 Use your best judgment of your target audience and your team's capabilities to determine if this is a pragmatic goal to reach.

 Many people have suggested to me that the best place for the image description is actually in the caption that is also visible to sighted people.
 Why?
 Because:

 - It's available to sighted people who may need or benefit from the description